Ivan1248/vidlu/README.md

 ### Experiments

 `vidlu.experiment` defines a program for creating and running experiments.
 It uses `vidlu.factories` to create a `Trainer`, it defines training and evaluation loop actions such as evaluation of performance metrics from `vidlu.metrics`, printing, logging, checkpoint management, user interaction (command execution and training/evaluation step output inspection), and training time estimation.

+### Extensions

+Packages found in directories in the `PYTHONPATH` environment variable with names prefixed with "vidlu\_" are added to the `vidlu.extensions` namespace with the prefix removed.
+They are also directly available for expressions for [factories in `vidlu.factories`](#factories).

 ### Commonly used utilities

 In many places in the code, some parameter names end with `_f`.
 This means that the argument is not a final object but a factory (hence `_f`).
-E.g. `backbone_f()` should produce a `backbone`.
+E.g. `block_f()` should produce a `block` instance.
 This is to allow more flexibility while keeping signatures short.
-Here the combination of such a design with `ArgTree` and `argtree_partial` allows flexible modification of any set of parameters of nested functions.
+Here the combination of such a design with `ArgTree` and `tree_partial` (analogue of `functools.partial`) allows flexible functional modification of any set of parameters of nested functions.

 ```py